Close Banner

 Timeline for Planning a Ski Trip - Assess Clothing Needs

-Pack your bags, print out your tickets, passes and reservation numbers and get organized.
-Weigh packed bags using a scale to make sure you meet airline limits and avoid extra fees.
-Make sure you know where to pick up rental equipment at the resort and where to meet for lessons.
 If you are driving and will have a kitchen, do some food shopping and meal planning while at home.
 If you are flying, make your grocery list so you can easily grab what you need from the grocery store when you arrive.
-If you have a special restaurant in mind, make a reservation if necessary.
-Be sure to pack essentials like sunscreen (face stick types work well and are easier for plane travel), lip balm with SPF and hand warmers.
+For dining, if you have a special restaurant in mind, make a reservation if necessary.
+Be sure to pack essentials.
+Bring sunscreen (face stick types work well and are easier for plane travel), lip balm with SPF and hand warmers.
 Start preparing your family for the rise in elevation by reading up on how to prevent altitude sickness.
 Check the weather report and road conditions so you’ll be prepared and safe.
 If it is snowing, you might need to pack chains for your tires.

 It’s trip time!
 Your timeline for planning a ski trip has finally gotten you to this point.
 We hope you found these steps hopful.
 You are ready to ski and snowboard and to make a mountain of memories with your family.